- Undergraduate Advising Manual – the primary resource for CS majors

-In addition to the department’s computing resources, there are additional computing resources on the Homewood Campus, including in the Milton S. Eisenhower Library and the Brody Learning Commons.
+In addition to the department’s computing resources, there are additional computing resources on the Homewood campus, including in the Milton S. Eisenhower Library and the Brody Learning Commons.

 - Contact Johns Hopkins IT Services to report campus computing issues, purchase software, and for general help.

-- Search for available software
+- Search for available software.

-- Visit the JHU Technology Store to purchase computers and more (with a student discount)
+- Visit the JHU Technology Store to purchase computers and more (with a student discount).

-Learn about different types of research opportunities, offered through the department and from across the university, with links to multiple resources.
+Learn about different types of research opportunities, offered both through the department and from across the university, with links to multiple resources.

 Johns Hopkins’ Life Design Lab provides a breadth of career-related programs, including résumé writing and interview preparation workshops, discipline-focused career fairs, internship and full-time employment listings, and more.

-The department of Computer Science also regularly shares information about undergraduate part-time, summer, and full-time employment recruitment and opportunities.
+The Department of Computer Science also regularly shares information about undergraduate part-time, summer, and full-time employment recruitment and opportunities.
 Sign up for our jobs mailing list here.

-Johns Hopkins University student employment opportunities
+Johns Hopkins University Student Employment

 University Experiential Learning at JHU (formerly Student Employment) provides listings of job opportunities at Johns Hopkins and information about tax forms, eligibility, work permits, paychecks, and more.